Do you need to change domain nameservers of your site and point your domain to a new WordPress hosting provider?

 When you’re implementing a web application firewall (WAF), the WordPress WAF plugins will ask you to point your nameserver to them.

-This is a required step for all web application firewall like Sucuri or Cloudflare because it helps them protect your website server from attacks by blocking it at the DNS level.
+This is a required step for all web application firewalls like Sucuri or Cloudflare because it helps them protect your website server from attacks by blocking it at the DNS level.

 Aside from these two common reasons, you will rarely ever have to change your nameservers.
 Although, you may need to add DNS records such as changing MX records for your professional email address, etc.

 That being said, let’s take a look at how to easily change your domain’s nameservers and point them to your new host.